kitnato/neverquest/source/data/manual.md

 Having a shield equipped doubles total [protection](#protection).

-#### Tormentor

-Monsters can no longer regenerate.

 ### Quests

 Quests are similar to achievements in that they have a set of requirements and progress based on certain gameplay actions and states.
-They are unlocked only once the journal [trinket](#usable-trinkets) is acquired, then going into [retirement](#retirement).
-Once a quest's requirements are achieved, it can be completed by choosing a permanent bonus to either [health](#health), [stamina](#stamina) or [total damage](#total-damage) that persists through retirement and while the journal is in the inventory.
+They are unlocked only once the journal [trinket](#usable-trinkets) is acquired, then going into [retirement](#retirement) at least once.

+Once a quest's requirements are achieved, the quest can be completed by choosing a permanent bonus to either [health](#health), [stamina](#stamina) or [total damage](#total-damage) that persists through retirement and while the journal is in the inventory.

-They are categorized into the following:
+Quests are categorized into the following:

 #### Conquests